SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 > [!IMPORTANT]
 >
 > - Prior to DataMiner 10.3.0/10.3.2, it may not be possible to log in using Okta because of a software issue.
 We strongly recommend that you upgrade to DataMiner 10.3.0 or 10.3.2 to use this feature.
 > - When Okta is used, automatic user creation must be enabled.
-It is not possible to import users from Okta.
+It is currently not possible to import users and groups from Okta.
+> - Alternatively you can add local or domain users, see "User directories" and "Local users" under [User Management] (xref:User_management).
+>   After that you can point Okta to authenticate these users by following the below guide but ommitting the AutomaticUserCreation tag from Dataminer.xml

 1. Launch the App Integration Wizard